yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 Each extension registered must specify:

-* An extension name
+* An extension name.
-* An extension syntax, as a JSON Schema snippet that defines a type
+* An extension syntax, as a reference to a JSON Schema document that defines this extension.
 * Mapping into an X.509 certificate extension.

 The initial contents of this registry are the extensions defined by the JSON